 What Does Each score mean?

-Below you’ll see a general breakdown of credit score ranges and what each range means in terms of your general ability to qualify for lending or credit requests, such as a loan or mortgage.
+Below you’ll see a basic Canadian credit score chart; a general breakdown of credit score ranges and what each range means in terms of your general ability to qualify for lending or credit requests, such as a loan or mortgage.

 Note that the ranges can vary slightly depending on the provider, but these are the credit score ranges you’ll see on Credit Karma.
 The best way to know where your scores stand is to check your credit report: